Noor Jehan: Acting career in Pakistan

-In 1947, Rizvi and Jehan decided to move to Pakistan.
+In 1947, Rizvi and Jehan decided to move to Pakistan, upon the independence of the British Indian Empire, and had resulted in partition of India.
 They left Bombay and settled in Karachi with their family.

 Three years after settling in Pakistan, Jehan starred in her first Pakistani film Chan Wey (1951), opposite Santosh Kumar, which was also her first Pakistani film as a heroine and playback singer.
 Shaukat Hussain Rizvi and Noor Jehan directed this film together, making Jehan Pakistan's first female director.
 It became the highest-grossing film in Pakistan in 1951.
 Jehan's second film in Pakistan was Dupatta (1952) which was produced by Aslam Lodhi, directed by Sibtain Fazli and assisted by A. H. Rana as production manager.
 Dupatta turned out to be an even bigger success than Chan Wey (1951).

 During 1953 and 1954, Jehan and Rizvi had problems and got divorced due to personal differences.
 She kept custody of the three children from their marriage.
 In 1959, she married another film actor, Ejaz Durrani, nine years her junior.
 Durrani pressured her to give up acting, and her last film as an actress/singer was Ghalib (1961).
 This contributed to the strengthening of her iconic stature.
 She gained another audience for herself.
 Her rendition of Faiz Ahmed Faiz's "Mujhse Pehli Si Mohabbat Mere Mehboob Na Maang" is a unique example of tarranum, reciting poetry as a song with music of Rasheed Attre in the Pakistani film Qaidi (1962).
 Jehan last acted in Baaji in 1963, though not in a leading role.

 Jehan bade farewell to film acting in 1963 after a career of 33 years (1930–1963).
 The pressure of being a mother of six children and the demands of being a wife to another fellow film actor, forced her to give up her career.
 Jehan made 14 films in Pakistan, ten in Urdu and four in Punjabi as a film actress.